CYLIX-V2/strategic-tech-asset-for-sale/FAQ.md

 See [TECH_STACK.md](./TECH_STACK.md) for complete details.

 ### **Q: Does the UI actually work?**
 **A:** Yes!
 The React UI is fully functional and production-ready.
 It currently connects to mock backend services for demonstration purposes.
-Can be demonstrated live via screen share.
+A comprehensive demo video will be sent via email after NDA execution.

 ### **Q: How much work is needed to complete this?**
 **A:** Estimated 6-12 months with a dedicated development team: